'Speed Saunders' (Detective Comics #3, 1937).

 'David Crane' (6 August 1961).

 Flessel followed editor Vin Sullivan to Columbia Comics and later to Magazine Enterprises, for which he was also associate editor.
 He returned to DC several times over the years, inking 'Superman' related titles in the 1950s and working with Joe Simon on 'Prez' in the 1970s.
 However, when the Golden Age of comic books was over, Flessel mainly returned to advertising and magazine art.
 He occasionally assisted Al Capp on 'Li'l Abner' and took over 'David Crane' from Win Mortimer between 1960 and 1971.
-In the 1980s he was present in Playboy with the comic 'Tales of Baron Von Furstinbed'.
-Craig Flessel passed away at age 96 in July 2008.
+For Hugh Hefner's Playboy, he drew the gag comic 'Tales of Baron Von Furstinbed' from August 1980 on.
+Creig Flessel passed away at age 96 in July 2008.